Vanes Martirosyan: Early career

 At the age of 20, Martirosyan turned professional at 154 pounds with Bob Arum's promotional company Top Rank.
-Vanes is managed by his uncle, Serge Martirosyan.
-He is also co-managed by Shelly Finkel, who also manages and advises world champions such as Wladimir and Vitali Klitschko, Evander Holyfield, Manny Pacquiao, among others.
+Vanes was managed by his uncle, Serge Martirosyan.
+He was also co-managed by Shelly Finkel, who also manages and advises or has managed and advised world champions such as Wladimir and Vitali Klitschko, Evander Holyfield, and Manny Pacquiao, among others.

 Vanes was trained by Freddie Roach, who was voted 2003 and 2006 Trainer of the Year by the Boxing Writers Association of America.
-He trains alongside Roach's other top students, including Manny Pacquiao and Julio César Chávez, Jr.
+He trained alongside Roach's other top students, including Manny Pacquiao and Julio César Chávez, Jr.

-Martirosyan has also worked with Ronnie Shields, winning his first fight under Shields's tutelage when he knocked out Dan Wallace in one round.
+Martirosyan also worked with Ronnie Shields, winning his first fight under Shields's tutelage when he knocked out Dan Wallace in one round.

-Martirosyan subsequently scored a shutout unanimous decision over Clarence Taylor, and also recorded wins against Billy Lyell (who would later topple previously unbeaten John Duddy), Harrison Cuello, Andrey Tsurkan and Willie Lee.
+Martirosyan subsequently scored a shutout unanimous decision over Clarence Taylor, and also recorded wins against Billy Lyell (who would later topple previously unbeaten John Duddy), Harrison Cuello, Andrey Tsurkan, and Willie Lee.

-Martirosyan was scheduled to make his HBO debut on June 5, 2010 in Yankee Stadium on the Miguel Cotto vs. Yuri Foreman undercard.
-His opponent was fellow undefeated prospect Joe Greene (22-0, 14 KOs).
+Martirosyan made lhis HBO debut on 5 June 2010, at Yankee Stadium on the Miguel Cotto vs. Yuri Foreman undercard.
+His opponent was fellow undefeated prospect Joe Greene (22–0, 14 KOs).
 Martirosyan handed Greene the first loss of his career by way of unanimous decision.
 With this win Martirosyan, advanced to 28–0 with 17 wins coming by way of knockout.

-On March 19, 2011 Vanes made his next appearance in the ring at the Bell Centre in Montreal, Quebec.
+On 19 March 2011, Vanes made his next appearance in the ring at the Bell Centre in Montreal, Quebec.
 He got an easy win over Mexican Bladimir Hernandez by way of KO in the second round.